theNewDynamic/oregonsadventurecoast.com/content/sitepages/open-meetings.md

 We no longer print board packets.
 However, agendas will be available for those who attend meetings in person.

-**Board Packets** will be available in a special [**Google Drive Folder**](https://drive.google.com/drive/folders/1OZvnu7mJjgkQspZnEG-Ab3wPahsx0O-Q?usp=sharing)**.** These packets are generally available within two business days of the meeting.
+**Board Packets** are available to the public in a special [**Google Drive Folder**](https://drive.google.com/drive/folders/1OZvnu7mJjgkQspZnEG-Ab3wPahsx0O-Q?usp=sharing)**.** These packets are generally available within two business days of the meeting.
 Previous monthly packets are available in this folder beginning with January 2022.